agsb/keebngsl/README.md

 | common tuples | 7.02167 | _,@ abc def ghi jkl mno pqrs tuv wxyz * 0 # |
 | ngsl tuples | 4.80558 | icj afp obg tdx hym euk nlvq rswz space * 0 # |

 Adicional functions are assigned to __* 0 #__.

 An assign could be:
-   0 acts as break eg. "after" is "2022468" , 00 cancel break, etc
+   0 acts as break eg. "after" is "2022468" , 0* cancel break
    __*__ acts as multiple selector, *0 is backspace, *1 ... , _**_ cancels

-With a full keyboard as reference, the common tuples show a overhead of 112.29% effort and this ngsl tuples only 45.29%.
+With a full keyboard as reference, the common tuples show a overhead of 112.29% effort and the ngsl tuples only 45.29%.

 Comparing the keystrokes using the lists NGSL-1.2, NTSL-1.0, NAWL-1.0, curated lists, and Google, raw list, using words and counts, as corpus:

 ### Lists for corpus

-      total in fppm is the frequency per million and lemma is a word
+Total in fppm is the frequency per million and lemma is a word

 | List | total | words |
 | --- | --- | --- |